 b.
 Conducted and validated by Education or Learning Center Equivalent.

 c.
-Reading test conducted in Class III physical does NOT count for this requirement.
+Note: Reading test conducted in Class III physical does NOT count for this requirement.

 2. Security Clearance: qualify for a SECRET level clearance.

-3. **ASVAB Score of 55 or higher in “General and Mechanical Areas”.
+3. **ASVAB Score of 55 or higher in “General Area”.

-4. Class III Physical to meet requirements SERE Specialist Duties and Static Line Parachute Training:
+4. Special Warfare Airman (SWA) Physical to meet requirements of a SERE Specialist Duties and Static Line Parachute Training at Ft Benning, GA:

 a.
 May be denied entry into the SERE Specialist career field at MEPS due to a current or past medical or psychological condition.

 b.
-Basic entry physical for the Air Force will be conducted at MEPS and the more detailed Flying Class III physical required for SERE will completed at Lackland during the initial SERE Specialist Training Orientation Course (SST-OC) Course.
+Basic entry physical for the Air Force will be conducted at MEPS and a more detailed Flying Class III physical required for SERE will completed at JBSA Lackland while you are completing BMT.

-5. **SERE PAST Test; See attached Worksheet for requirements.
+5. **SERE Initial Fitness Test (IFT); See attached Worksheet for requirements.
 A passing score is required prior to signing a contract for SERE.
-This evaluation of your physical condition will be conducted by a T3i Special Operations Developer who is authorized by AF Recruiting to test and work with all Battle Field Airman applicants.
+This evaluation of your physical condition will be conducted by a T3i Special Operations Developer who is authorized by AF Recruiting to test and work with all Special Warfare Airman applicants.

 6. Psychological Evaluation:

-Next, if you meet the requirements, the basic Non-Prior Service (NPS) path will be for you to complete the enlistment process at your local recruiting station/MEPS, and then receive a report date to Lackland AFB, Texas.
+Next, if you meet the requirements, the basic Non-Prior Service (NPS) path will be for you to complete the enlistment process at your local recruiting station/MEPS, and then receive a report date to JBSA Lackland, Texas.
 Be aware that the report date lines up with your scheduled SST-OC Course date immediately following BMT.
-Once at Lackland you will be assigned to Basic Military Training (BMT), but will meet with SERE Cadre to discuss your future as a SERE Specialist during scheduled “Mentoring Sessions”.
-After BMT you will then be assigned to the SST-OC Course nearby at Medina Annex.
-If you graduate the 15-day long SST-OC Course you will PCS directly to Fairchild AFB, Washington.
-If married, you will be given 6 days, with exception, to move your immediate family to Fairchild AFB, WA.
+Once at Lackland you will be assigned to Basic Military Training (BMT).
+Stay motivated, stay healthy, and stay in top shape.
+After BMT, you will then be assigned to the SST-OC Course nearby at Chapman Annex.
+If you graduate the 15-day long SST-OC Course you will be given 6 days to go back home, grab your belongings, and then move to Fairchild AFB, Washington.
 You may be apprehensive about what you are getting yourself into, totally understand.
 However, many like you have tried out for SERE and have succeeded.